 Our food is simple.
 Everything we serve is made fresh, in-house: from our stocks and sauces to ice cream and pastries, and everything in between.
 It is the time-honoured, artisanal, slow food techniques of paysannes, country cooks and grand-meres that we embrace in our kitchen.

 We cook with the seasons.
 From May to November, our menu changes in harmony with the Ontario season.
 During the winter we serve a variety of root and storage vegetables, and hardy greens, along with our beautiful preserves.

-Our ingredients.
+Our ingredients are grown with care.
 Come from farms, orchards, ranches, fisheries guided by principles of sustainability, we only serve organic, biodynamic and natural wines.

 Artisanale has called Guelph home since 2007.
 It was located first on Quebec St. and since 2012 has been in its current location at 214 Woolwich St.